Skip to main content

 Data management

-All study data will be collected and managed through a centralized, secure web-based platform that serves as the electronic Case Report Form (eCRF).
-Each participating dermatologist will receive individual login credentials (username and password) to access the platform.
-The platform will present the standardized set of 149 images to each practitioner and capture their diagnostic assessments and clinical decisions in response to structured questions.
+All investigation data are collected and managed through a centralised, secure web-based platform operated by the manufacturer that serves as the electronic Case Report Form (eCRF).
+Each participating reader receives individual login credentials (username and password) to access the platform.
+The platform presents the standardised set of 149 images to each reader and captures diagnostic assessments and referral decisions in response to structured questions.

 Data collection

-Diagnostic assessments, referral decisions, and remote consultation feasibility evaluations will be electronically captured directly in the platform when practitioners provide their responses.
-All data entries are time-stamped and automatically stored in a secure central database.
+Stage 1, Stage 2 and Stage 3 responses are captured directly in the platform when readers provide their responses.
+All data entries are time-stamped and automatically stored in the secure central database.

 Access control and traceability

-Access to the platform is restricted to authorized practitioners through individual user credentials.
-Complete access logs are maintained for each practitioner, documenting login times, data entry activities, and timestamps of all interactions.
+Access to the platform is restricted to authorised readers through individual user credentials.
+Complete access logs are maintained for each reader, documenting login times, data-entry activities and timestamps of all interactions.
 This audit trail ensures full traceability of who accessed what data and when.

 Data anonymity

-Study images are completely anonymized and bear no patient identifiers.
-Each practitioner receives a unique study identification code that is not linked to their personal identity in the analysis dataset.
-The Principal Investigator maintains a confidential list linking practitioner identification codes to their identities, stored separately in a secure area with restricted access.
+Investigation images are fully anonymised and bear no patient identifiers.
+Each reader receives a unique investigation identification code that is not linked to their personal identity in the analysis dataset.
+The Principal Investigator maintains a confidential list linking reader identification codes to reader identities, stored separately in a secure area with restricted access.

 Data export and analysis

-Once all data collection is completed and the database is closed and locked by the Principal Investigator, data are exported to CSV format for statistical analysis.
-The exported dataset contains only anonymized image data and practitioner responses, with no personal identifying information.
+Once data collection is completed and the database is closed and locked by the Principal Investigator, data are exported to a de-identified tabular format for statistical analysis.
+The exported dataset contains only anonymised image data and reader responses, with no personal identifying information.

 Data security

 All data transmitted to and stored on the platform are encrypted using industry-standard security protocols.
-Access to the central database is restricted to authorized personnel only, and the system implements appropriate technical and organizational measures to prevent unauthorized access, alteration, or loss of data.
+Access to the central database is restricted to authorised personnel only, and the system implements appropriate technical and organisational measures to prevent unauthorised access, alteration or loss of data.

 CIP Modification